Synthetic Risk Reward Indicators (SRRI) calculations are required for UCITS KIIDs.

 The SRRI Risk Number is a volatility number.
 It does not indicate the level of leverage.

-The determination of the SRRI is based on the standard deviation of annualized weekly historical return volatility of the past five years of the fund, where available and appropriate.
+The determination of the SRRI is based on the standard deviation of annualized monthly historical return volatility of the past five years of the fund, where available and appropriate.

 The SRRI then translates the volatility of the returns into an SRRI classification.
 Depending on the result of the volatility calculations, the fund is allocated into one of the seven SRRI risk classes between 1 (low) and 7 (high).